Chex Mix Recipe for a Crowd!

 I’ve come up with a recipe that follows the Original Chex Mix recipe but adds a few things in place of a few things.

-When I bring it to parties or serve at home on Game Day, it gets eaten very quickly!
+When I bring it to parties or serve it at home on Game Day, it gets eaten very quickly!

 Chex mix has lots of components that all go together.